The Quest for Generalizable Motion Generation: Data, Model, and Evaluation: Introduction

 \section{Introduction}

 Breakthroughs in generative models have profoundly transformed human visual creativity, opening new avenues for artistic expression and content production across modalities, including text~\citep{touvron2023llama, guo2025deepseek}, image~\citep{stable_diffusion, flux}, and video~\citep{cogvideo, wanvideo}.
 A critical factor underlying these successes is their strong generalization capability: such models not only excel within their training domains but also extend effectively to novel instructions, thereby empowering human creativity in a broad spectrum of applications.
-In contrast, 3D human motion generation (MoGen) remains comparatively underdeveloped, particularly in its capacity to generalize to diverse and long-tail instructions.
+In contrast, 3D human motion generation (MoGen)—specifically in the text-to-motion domain—remains comparatively underdeveloped, particularly in its capacity to generalize to diverse and long-tail instructions.
 In this work, we propose a holistic approach toward generalizable 3D human motion generation, advancing the field through coordinated innovations in \textbf{data}, \textbf{modeling}, and \textbf{evaluation}.
 Our effort is guided by a broader vision: to unify and transfer insights from adjacent generative fields, particularly video generation (ViGen), while building motion-specific innovations that lay the groundwork for future exploration toward a general-purpose motion foundation model.
+While motion generation broadly encompasses audio and music modalities, our study focuses exclusively on text-to-motion synthesis to address the critical semantic generalization gap.

 \textbf{First}, we curate \textbf{\dataname}, a large-scale, diversely sourced, and carefully balanced dataset designed to enable generalizable motion generation.
 A major bottleneck for motion generation lies in data scarcity: unlike other modalities such as text, image, and video (where massive datasets are readily available online), motion data is orders of magnitude smaller, leading to severely limited semantic coverage.
 To overcome this, we source heterogeneous data and design a meticulous curation pipeline. \dataname ultimately comprises 171.5K text–motion pairs and 56.6K text–video–motion triplets from three complementary sources.
 (1) Optical motion capture (MoCap) datasets, which, despite physical constraints, provide high-quality motion signals that serve as critical priors for modeling human dynamics.
 We standardize 30 MoCap datasets, aligning conventions and augmenting them with text annotations.
 (2) In-the-wild video–derived motions, which significantly broaden semantic coverage.
 Following prior efforts~\citep{motion_base, omg, motionx}, we construct a rigorous cascaded filtering pipeline that enforces a strict selection scheme: only about $\sim$1\% of motions extracted from a large-scale internal video database are retained, ensuring motion fidelity.
 (3) Synthetic video–derived motions, generated by a state-of-the-art video generation model~\citep{wan2025} trained on billions of images and videos, where humans constitute a substantial subset.
 Unlike scraping Internet videos, leading ViGen models can produce surprisingly realistic, strategically controlled human videos that are easier to capture with MoCap pipelines, when prompted with crafted long-tail instructions to extend behavioral coverage.